elfein/project-one-hangman/README.md

 - Create difficulty selectors, to allow for more incorrect letters or longer mystery words
 - Give each theme more detailed visual style
 - Add transitions to visual button changes, mystery word updates, "hangman" image updates, and more

+### Other comments
+- One of the biggest struggles was handling the letter selection buttons.
+Their gameplay-related states were determined by class, but I also need to style their theme-related visuals somehow, which was an interesting problem to solve.
+- Handling the mystery word was the first problem I tackled and I feel good about this solution, but it would be interesting to include handling for punctuation or capital letters.